 This drug may interact with a number of other drugs or supplements in the body — see "Interactions with other drugs" above.
 Be sure your doctor is aware of all drugs and supplements you are taking.
 Do not start or stop taking any drug without talking to your doctor about all the drugs you are taking.

 Abiraterone may cause high blood pressure, low blood potassium levels, and fluid buildup in the body, all of which can affect the heart.
-Tell your doctor if you have a history of high blood pressure, congestive heart failure, or any type of heart disease.
+Tell your doctor if you have ever had high blood pressure, congestive heart failure, or any type of heart disease.
 Your doctor will check your blood pressure and do blood tests regularly during treatment.
 Tell your doctor or nurse right away if you feel dizzy, faint, or light-headed, or if you have confusion, headaches, a fast heartbeat, weakness, pain in your legs, or swelling in your feet.

 People with severe liver problems should not take this drug.
 Those with less serious liver problems may be able to take it at a reduced dose.
 This drug can also damage the liver.
 Your doctor will order blood tests and will check you for signs of liver problems before and during treatment to make sure your liver is working well.
 Tell your doctor or nurse right away if you have yellowing of the skin or the whites of your eyes (jaundice), dark urine, nausea or vomiting, pain on the right side of your belly, or any abnormal bruising or bleeding.
 If the drug affects your liver, the dose of abiraterone may need to be reduced or delayed, or the drug may need to be stopped altogether.